Parashuram-78/Frontend-Assignment/README.md

 ## UI Schema

 UI Schema is a JSON array in a specific format that contains all the information required to generate dynamic forms.
-For example, open the link below to view a UI-Schema which will render a form to create a custom pizza:
+For example, open the link below to view a UI-Schema which will render a form to create a custom pizza.

 JSON Schema:(https://drive.google.com/file/d/1RUU_ueF9BbQRLReuX88w8PWe2jsz3Z3C/view)
 Rendered Form:
 ![image](https://github.com/Parashuram-78/dynamicformcreator/assets/71225060/e50c5097-49fa-4529-95eb-9bab80365124)